 Bio-lubricants are natural products used to lubricate engines; they are mainly used in two-stroke engines, railroad flanges, dust suppressants, cables, marine lubricants, chainsaw bars, and chains.
-These lubricants are used in applications where the lubricant undergoes total loss (i.e. where the lubricant is either burned or ejected).
-Bio-lubricants are also used in sensitive environments such as waterways and national parks, among others.
-Bio-lubricants are biodegradable, renewable, environment-friendly, and economical, thereby reducing pollution.
+These lubricants are used in applications where the lubricant undergoes total loss (i.e., where the lubricant is either burned or ejected).
+Bio-lubricants are also used in sensitive environments such as waterways and national parks.
+Bio-lubricants are biodegradable, renewable, environment-friendly, and economical, reducing pollution.

 Due to high viscosity, bio-lubricants can be used in a wide temperature range.
-They have lower emissions compared to mineral oils and esters that have a wetting tendency, which leads to a decrease in friction and provides an equal or higher tool life.
-Bio-lubricants also provide safety, better skin compatibility, lesser oil mist, and reduce oil vapor, which means lesser inhalation into the lungs.
-Bio-lubricants have a high flash point, which prevents them from easily catching fire.
+They have lower emissions than mineral oils and esters with a wetting tendency, which leads to a decrease in friction and provides an equal or higher tool life.
+Bio-lubricants also provide safety, better skin compatibility, lesser oil mist, and reduced oil vapor, which means lesser inhalation into the lungs.
+Bio-lubricants have a high flash point, which prevents them from quickly catching fire.

-Governments are mandating the use of environment-friendly lubricants in places such as forests, aquatic areas, mountains, agricultural lands, and places where mineral-based oil can be harmful to employees.
+Governments are mandating the use of environment-friendly lubricants in places such as forests, aquatic areas, mountains, agricultural lands, and places where mineral-based oil can harm employees.
 For instance, bio-lubricants introduced in the market must follow biodegradable criteria issued by the OECD (Organisation for Economic Co-operation and Development).
 Many companies are taking cognizance of the importance of sustainability.
-The EU roughly estimates that 3 million tonnes of oil, which includes lubricating oil, is wasted each year and this leads companies to adopt bio-lubricants in order to achieve sustainability goals.
+The E.U. roughly estimates that 3 million tonnes of oil, including lubricating oil, is wasted each year, leading companies to adopt bio-lubricants to achieve sustainability goals.

 The growing acceptance of bio-lubricants by end-use industries is driving the market considerably.
 High-quality bio-lubricants provide improved efficiency and better durability.
 Green public policies in the field of construction have also spurred the growth of the bio-hydraulic fluids market.
 Employee health has also become a significant factor contributing to the increase in the use of bio-lubricants in the metalworking industry, automobile industry, and general manufacturing.

+North America held the largest bio-lubricants market share and is anticipated to keep that position throughout the forecast period.
+Along with the increased regulatory intervention by the U.S. government regarding the use of conventional lubricants, a rejuvenated automobile industry in the U.S. and Canada is anticipated to drive the global market.
+The U.S. Air Force also promotes plant-derived biodegradable products as a strategic and fundamental approach to national security, which is another market-guiding factor.
+Government spending on bio-lubricants in the maritime and automotive industries is expected to increase, opening up attractive market potential.
 The implementation of the Vessel General Permit (VGP) in 2013 by the U.S. Environmental Protection Agency compelled vessels flying in and around the U.S. to use environment-friendly lubricants in oil-to-sea interfaces, which are non-toxic and non-bio-accumulative.
-This resulted in an increase in the use of bio-lubricants and created awareness, prompting the International Maritime Organisation (IMO) to start using environment-friendly lubricants in the Polar region from January 2017.
+This increased the use of bio-lubricants and created awareness, prompting the International Maritime Organization (IMO) to use environment-friendly lubricants in the Polar region from January 2017.

-The European Union's Ecolabel, Sweden's SS 155434, and Germany's Blue Angel scheme have all made policies regarding hydraulic fluids and greases, while the Nordic Swan developed by Denmark, Norway, Iceland, Sweden, and Finland has strict criteria on biodegradability, toxicity, technical performance, and renewability.
+The use of bio-based chemicals in Europe is encouraged by strict legislation and the ongoing shift toward a bio-economy in Germany, Italy, the Nordic, Benelux, and France.
+The European Union's Ecolabel, Sweden's SS 155434, and Germany's Blue Angel scheme have all made policies regarding hydraulic fluids and greases.
+In contrast, the Nordic Swan developed by Denmark, Norway, Iceland, Sweden, and Finland has strict biodegradability, toxicity, technical performance, and renewability criteria.
 In Italy, there are additional taxes if mineral-based oil is used.

 China is rapidly increasing its wind power capacity.
-The Gansu wind farm project under construction is expected to reach 20,000 MW potential by 2020, which is in line with its aim to reach 250 GW of wind power.
-This is a strong indicator of bio-lubricant market growth, as wind turbines need lubrication.
+The Gansu wind farm project under construction is expected to reach 20,000 MW potential by 2020, which aligns with its aim to reach 250 GW of wind power.
+This strongly indicates bio-lubricants market growth, as wind turbines need lubrication.

-Developing economies are still not as stringent as developed economies in terms of sustainability.
+LAMEA is still more relaxed than developed economies in terms of sustainability.
 In the coming years, environmental concerns will see these economies enforcing more regulations, positively influencing the bio-lubricants market.